allegro/vaas/docs/documentation/api.md

 Authentication is required for all requests except schema.
 There is only one method of authentication: api key.
 Credentials for this method (i.e. username and api key) can be passed as query params or as http headers.

 To access VaaS API, first generate API key.
-Click on *Welcome, <username> -> Api Key* to achieve that.
+Click on user icon (top right of the screen) -> *Api Key* to achieve that.

 ![Api Key generation](img/api_change_api_key.png)